Disclaimer: I do not own Digimon. Toei Animation does.

 To Be Continued…

-I hope you have enjoyed reading this!
-Please review and share your thoughts.
-I love hearing what you liked best and it's the only reward a fanfic author gets.
+I hope you enjoyed reading this.
+Please review and share your favorite scenes and thoughts.
+I loved hearing what you likes best and it's the only reward a fanfic author gets.
 I like knowing what my readers think and feel.
 Any questions, I'm over on tumblr to chat!